Caring Louisville Nursing Home Negligence Lawyer

 At Gladstein Law Firm, we provide thorough and effective representation for victims of nursing home negligence and abuse.
 If you or an elderly family member is suffering, due to inadequate or improper treatment in a nursing facility, you are entitled to a financial recovery for your losses.
-We are here to help make sure that you receive the care, compassion, and compensation that you deserve.
+Our Louisville nursing home negligence attorney is here to help make sure that you receive the care, compassion, and compensation that you deserve.

 To schedule a free, private appointment with a Kentucky nursing home abuse attorney, contact us today by calling (800) 991-0474 or filling out our short contact form.

 No one ever expects to be a victim.
 As a result, many patients and their families may struggle to identify whether injuries are simply part of growing older or if they are victims of negligent and/or abusive care.
 In determining whether you or your loved one may be a victim, there are a few warning signs that you can keep in mind.
 Even if you are not sure whether you and your family are being affected by nursing home abuse or neglect, attorney Seth Gladstein can fully investigate your situation and assess whether you may have a claim for financial compensation.